mihraravi/Country-capital-search-box/README.md

 Display search suggestions or autocomplete options as the user types.

 **JSON Data:**
-Use the following json data in your application to populate the search result.
+Used the following json data in your application to populate the search result.
 Json link https://dpaste.com/79QXDY8TD

 **Tools and Technologies:**

-**React:** Use React for building the user interface and managing component-based front-end development,and create an attractive UI with CSS or by using external frameworks.
+**React:** Used React for building the user interface and managing component-based front-end development,and created an attractive UI with CSS or by using external frameworks.